Teaching Story of the World Volume 2 (Middle Ages to Renaissance)

 Also, I am gathering the recommended ages from various sources.
 However, sometimes these ages may be referencing the age of comprehension versus reading it independently or vice versa.
 So, be sure to check them out yourself!
 I plan to add notes as we read various ones and I’ll try to let you know how the ages panned out.

 Beric the Briton: A Story Of The Roman Invasion by G.A.
 Henty.
-(This book won’t be on our reading list this year but I wanted to include it because it’s fantastic for older readers.
+This book won’t be on our reading list this year but I wanted to include it because it’s fantastic for older readers.
 I’d suggest high school reading level for style more than content.
 G.A.
 Henty was a prolific writer but his style can be verbose.
-My husband and my brothers were all huge fans of him back in the day.
-And I read and really enjoyed this one myself!)
+My husband and my brothers were all huge fans of G.A.
+Henty back in the day.
+And I read and really enjoyed this one myself!

 The Usborne Encyclopedia of World History by Bingham, Chandler, & Taplin.
-(This edition has internet links and appears to be the same page numbers as the one abbreviated “UILE” throughout the SOTW Vol 2 Activity Guide.)
+This edition has internet links and appears to be the same page numbers as the one abbreviated “UILE” throughout the SOTW Vol 2 Activity Guide.
+I own this book and have used it for a reference as needed.
+It is very colorful with numerous illustrations on every page.

 Audio Books